Bkorn

 Brandon Chase Korn (born March 15, 1991), professionally known as Bkorn, is an American record producer.
 Bkorn is best known for producing for Travis Scott, DJ Khaled, Nav, PnB Rock, Chris Brown, Lil' Kim, Chinx, Lil Wayne, and more.
 In August 2015, Bkorn signed a publishing deal with Sony/ATV Music Publishing.

 Early life

+Raised in Woodcliff Lake, New Jersey, Bkorn graduated from Pascack Hills High School in 2009.

-In 2009, Bkorn started to produce primarily hip hop and R&B music using the Apple software application GarageBand typically producing Electronic dance music and cover versions of other popular songs.
+In 2009, Bkorn started to produce primarily hip hop and R&B music using the Apple software application GarageBand typically producing electronic dance music and cover versions of other popular songs.
 From there, he became more serious about a career in music production.
 In 2011, Bkorn graduated from University of Hartford with an Associate's degree in Contemporary Arts, and in 2014 he graduated from Ramapo College with a Bachelor's degree in Music Production.

 Career

 Career beginnings

 Bkorn continued producing throughout his college career, using Logic Pro to make beats.
 In 2012, Bkorn interned at Puff Daddy's studio, Daddy's House Recording Studio.
 In 2013, Bkorn landed his first placement on DJ Khaled's 7th studio album Suffering from Success.
 The song was "I'm Still".